automl/neps/CONTRIBUTING.md

 We document major features with an example (see cnas_examples).
 These examples also serve as integration tests, which we will run automatically in the future.

+## Python Coding Guidelines

+* We use relative imports inside our library
+* We use the black style with line length 90, enforced by our autoformatter as part of our pre-commit hooks

 ## Developer Installation